Code-Institute-Submissions/project-two-6/README.md

 ### GitHub Pages

-The project was deployed to GitHub Pages using the following steps...
+The project was deployed to GitHub Pages using the following steps:

-1. Log in to GitHub and locate the [GitHub Repository](https://github.com/ip69719/MS2)
+1. Log in to GitHub and locate the [GitHub Repository](https://github.com/ip69719/project-two)
 1. In the menu located at the top of this section, click 'Settings'.
 1. Scroll down the Settings page until you locate the "GitHub Pages" Section and click on the link provided.
-1. Under "Source", click the dropdown and select "main" Branch and "/root" folder and save.
+1. Under "Source", click the dropdown and select "main" Branch and "/root" folder and then save.
 1. The page is then given a site URL which you will see above the source section.